 ifconfig wlan0 up

-If you’re using Ethernet, replace wlan0
+If you’re using Ethernet, just replace wlan0 with eth0.
+Pro tip: you can add

 curl https://ipv4.icanhazip.com/